Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 What is a Smart Home Controller?

-A smart home controller, smart home hub, or home automation controller can be thought of as the brain behind your smart home.
+A smart home controller, smart home hub, or home automation controller is the brain behind your smart home.
 It is the device that controls all your smart appliances and devices.

 These can range anywhere from lightbulbs to music systems, electronic blinds, TVs, doorbells, thermostats, security systems and so much more.
 The point of converting a home into a smart home is convenience.
 Technology is meant to make our lives easier, and the tech used to create smart homes aims to do just that.